-If the ramping mode character is blank, then a quench condition exists and the red MAGNET QUENCH LED on the front panel will be illuminated.
+If the state indicator character is blank, then a quench condition likely exists and the red MAGNET QUENCH LED on the front panel will be illuminated.

-See page 114 for a more detailed discussion of the meaning of the ramping modes (Paused, Ramping Up, Ramping Down and Holding).
+See page 137 for a more detailed discussion of the

+meaning of the state indicators and ramping modes (e.g. Paused, Ramping Up, Ramping Down and Holding).